 It all hit us differently and at different times.

-Monday Olivia was struggling and resulted in her needing to sit near me while watching a movie for the morning.
-Friday, was Michael turn for a break down and by afternoon it was my turn.
+Monday our daughter was struggling and resulted in her needing to sit near me while watching a movie for the morning.
+Friday, was our son’s turn for a break down and by afternoon it was my turn.
 This first week was a lot and was rough but change usually is at first.

 We did have time together and the kids did get some education

 We watched 2 movies together as a family.
-Olivia read to me several days and I think I got her reading independently by choice (this would be a huge win).
-Michael reads for 1-2 hours every night and is almost done with the chapter book that arrived early this week.
+Our daughter read to me several days and I think I got her reading independently by choice (this would be a huge win).
+Our son reads for 1-2 hours every night and is almost done with the chapter book that arrived early this week.
 We did not plan for the need of weeks worth of reading and we are already missing our library.
 Our family have mostly short stories for evening reading.

 We watched loads of live animal cams and education talks (I think I enjoy them more than the kids).
 The kids did drawing with Mo.
 They played a ton of Roblox and played with Legos almost daily.